 Ransomware attacks are one of the fastest growing and most dangerous cybercrimes in today’s digital landscape.
 A world record was set this year for the largest ransomware payout, according to Business Insider, with the attacked insurance company shelling out $40 million to recover their data.
 Additionally, ransom fees are skyrocketing according to the National Security Institute, averaging a 3,900% increase from 2018 to 2020.

-So, what can you do to protect your NJ-based business?
+So, what can you do to protect your Morristown-based business?
 Continue reading to find out the risks posed by ransomware and the steps you can take to protect your business now.